Ultramann/Numeric-Python-Intro/README.md

 <div style="text-align: center"><img src="images/comparision_100.png" style="width: 600px"></div>

-We can see that running the base Python version took about a third of a second, whereas the NumPy version finished in under a tenth of a second. **Note:** these times are for the 1000 updates on 100 data points that the script generates by default and on a MacBook Pro with a 2.7 GHz i5 processor.
+We can see that running the base Python version took about a third of a second, whereas the NumPy version finished in under a tenth of a second. **Note:** These times are for the 1000 updates on 100 data points that the script generates by default and on a MacBook Pro with a 2.7 GHz i5 processor.

 This difference of approximately a fifth of a second might not seem bad, but consider that this means the base version is about 5 times slower.
 Further, we need to remember that this example only uses 100 data points.
 The real power will become apparent when we scale to a more realistic number.
 To test this, we can use the demo script's "count" flag and pass it a number after.
 The plot below was produced with the command `python demo.py --count 1000`.